awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_kms.Key
-- *Default:* If none is provided, a new key would be created
+- *Default:* If none is provided, a new key is created

-The KMS key used to encrypt the data.
+The KMS Key used to encrypt the data.

 ---